-Certain types of termites consume wood from the inside out, leading to a hollowed out wood.
-When you knock on an area that has been damaged by termites, it will sound hollow.
+Certain termites consume wood from the inside out, leading to hollowed-out wood.
+When you knock on an area damaged by termites, it will sound hollow.
 Termite damage is often discovered when walls and door frames and too easily broken through.
-If walls are sounding thin, they might be infested with termites.
+If walls sound thin, they might be infested with termites.

 Tight Windows and Doors

 Stiff windows and doors are another sign of termites.
 Termites produce moisture while eating and can cause wood to warp, making doors and windows stiff and hard to open.
 If you notice your doorframes tightening up and your windows warping, check for termites.

 A sure sign of termites—is termite droppings.
 If an area is infested with dry wood termites, you will likely see small black marks and a dark powdery substance.
 Other kinds of termites will not leave droppings behind, so you may not always be able to tell by droppings, but if you do see them—you certainly have termites.